sma918/super-cool-website-of-mine/README.md

-# super-cool-website-of-mine
+# A website of mine
-A website that I'm going to make with my skills in web development
+I'm making this website as a testament to my skills in web development, namely HTML, CSS, and JavaScript.